winter-berry/GraphicsProgramming-web/README.md

 # Graphics Programming
-This are a few of my Computer Science degree projects.
+These are a few of my Computer Science degree projects.

 ## Asteroid Game
 <p float="left">